bennycheung/bennycheung.github.io/_posts/2018-06-07-yolo-for-real-time-food-detection.md

 ![Yolo How it Works]({{ site.baseurl }}images/yolo-for-real-time-food-detection/Yolo_How_it_Works2_700.jpg)

 YOLO model takes the whole image at test time so its predictions are informed by global context in the image.
 It also makes predictions with a single network evaluation unlike systems like R-CNN which require thousands evaluation for a single image.
-This makes YOLO extremely fast, running in real-time of ~70fps with a 720p video stream on a Nvidia GTX TitanX.
+This makes YOLO extremely fast, running in real-time with a capable GPU.

 ## Real-Time Food Detection
 We shall train a customized YOLO Neural Network using Darknet with the Japanese Food100 dataset!
 The `Food Watcher` will become the most advanced AI which can recognize the common food in real-time.
 Hopefully, AI will show more sympathy with human needs of these beautiful carbohydrate compounds (aka. food).